Kung Fury: Sequel

 On 28 May 2016, it was announced on the Laser Unicorns Facebook page that a sequel to Kung Fury was in development.

 Sandberg worked with producers Seth Grahame-Smith and David Katzenberg on a full-length feature film version of Kung Fury.
 In an interview with Entertainment Weekly, he stated that the project would be a "clean slate", containing no footage from the short film but taking place in the same universe.
 In February 2018, Michael Fassbender and Arnold Schwarzenegger were confirmed to star alongside Hasselhoff in the upcoming film.
 On 16 May 2019, it was announced that Creasun Entertainment USA purchased a majority stake in the film's rights and co-produced it with Argent Pictures.
 Filming commenced on 29 July 2019 in Bulgaria and Germany.
 On 13 September 2019, Schwarzenegger confirmed the film's title as Kung Fury 2, that he would portray the President of the United States, and that filming was to begin that day.
 On 25 September, the official Laser Unicorns Instagram page confirmed that Kung Fury 2 had wrapped filming.
 The film was intended for release in 2022, but its release date was rescheduled to November 17, 2023.
-The release of the film continued to be delayed, however, due to lawsuits involving unpaid funds from a major investor of the project which caused post-production to shutdown.
+The release of the film continued to be delayed, however, due to lawsuits involving unpaid funds from a major investor of the project which caused post-production to shut down.